-FEDERAL STAFFORD LOANS.
-Federal Stafford Loans are made by a bank, credit union, or savings and loan, or other lender.
-These loan applications MUST be certified by the Office of Student Financial Assistance.
-Eligibility for the Federal Stafford Loan is based on financial need.
-Maximum amounts are determined by the federal government.
-To determine eligibility for the Federal Stafford Loan, students must first complete the Free Application for Federal Student Aid.
+FEDERAL DIRECT UNSUBSIDIZED LOANS.
+Federal Direct Unsubsidized Loans are made by the Department of Education to students for educational expenses.
+These loans must be certified by the school.
+Eligibility is not based on financial need.
+Interest is charged during all periods.
+To determine eligibility for the Federal Direct Unsubsidized Loan, students must first complete the Free Application for Federal Student Aid.